 More Color Lessons & Art Projects

 Color is fun!
 There are so many fun art projects you can explore with this one principle of art.
 It spans all ages and levels of understanding.
-For lots of really cool color art projects that will teach you about color, color schemes, and how artists use color to evoke emotional responses, check out Layers of Learning Unit 1-12.
+For lots of really cool art projects and to learn more about it, color schemes, and how artists use them to evoke emotional responses, check out Layers of Learning Unit 1-12.
 I love these explorations because besides being really fun art, they help teach the nitty gritty of how artists use and manipulate the element of color.

 There are also some pretty neat art projects on our Pinterest Art Board.
 Peruse that one as well.